 What can we offer?

-Our 3D optical scanning equipment, known as GOM ATOS Compact Scan, can be used to capture the form of the original artefact.
+Our 3D scanning equipment, can be used to capture the form of the original artefact.
 The non-destructive nature of the technology ensures the preservation of the artefact, and the scans can help aid a greater appreciation for the artist’s original style.

 From building rapid prototype models and producing casting moulds, creating precise replicas from your original model, or using the scan data to aid repairs if required; 3D scanning can help.

 Benefits of 3D Scanning – Accuracy & Flexibility

 - Optical scanners can deliver a scan accuracy of < 0.05mm/m3(human hair is normally between 0.06 & 0.08mm).
 However, in controlled environments this can be improved further.

 - The scanning technology can help deliver a true and accurate representation of the artefact; something that cannot be produced through traditional modelling.

 - Your experts can sit with our engineers and clean up the artefact scans digitally if required.
 You retain full control.

 Benefits of 3D Scanning – Insurance & Restoration